hellqvio86/rust_syslog_sniffer/README.md

 ## Usage

+Specify the interface to sniff on with the `--interface` option.

-The sniffer requires `sudo` privileges to capture packets.
+The sniffer requires raw socket access to capture packets.
+This typically means running as root (via `sudo`) or having the `CAP_NET_RAW` capability set on the binary.

 ```bash
 # Run with default settings (10s interval, JSON output, quiet)